Oxygen and Cancer

-In addition, over the past few years researchers have noted that some cancer cells burn lactase (lactic acid) and even fat ketones as additional energy sources.
-Lactic acid is readily available in tumors as most of the cancer cells are burning glucose for energy and producing lactic acid as a byproduct of that process.
+In addition, over the past few years, researchers have noted that some cancer cells burn lactase (lactic acid) and even fat ketones as additional energy sources.
+Lactic acid is readily available in tumors as most cancer cells are burning glucose for energy and producing lactic acid as a byproduct of that process.

 In order to create more nutrients as a byproduct of cell metabolism, cancer cells also metabolize glutamine.
 It is also not an efficient source of energy to run the cell, but it supplies valuable nutrients needed by the cancer cells to grow and proliferate.

 Clearly, the key to fighting cancer is to shut down as many of the metabolic processes as possible in cancer cells.
 Stopping both their production of energy and the more limiting factor, their processing and production of nutrients needed to support the growth of cancer cells and their rapid replication.

 TO VIEW MY HYPERBARIC SELECTION, PLEASE CLICK HERE